ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This section describes new claims defined for attestation that are to be added to the CWT {{IANA.CWT.Claims}} and JWT {{IANA.JWT.Claims}} IANA registries.

+With one exception, as specified in and carried over from CWT and JWT, all claims are optional.
+The exception is that EATs MUST have a claim or mechanism to provide freshness (i.e., provide replay protection).
+This is typically, but not necessarily, the nonce claim {{nonce}}.

 This section also describes how several extant CWT and JWT claims apply in EAT.

 CDDL, along with a text description, is used to define each claim